Live Music Venues in Nottingham: A Pink Wafer Guide

 A stalwart of the Nottingham music scene and with good reason, Jamcafé occupies a special place in the centre of Hockley, and in the hearts of its eclectic crowd.
 Largely known for top-notch DJ sets by owner Bradley, and a host of guest spinners, Jamcafé takes part in all of the city’s music festivals.

 The intimate wooden stage even hosts its own bespoke events from time to time, and is home to a weekly open mic night which has over the years gained legendary status.
 With the music playing and drinks being poured late into the night, the good time guys and gals of Nottingham flock here in droves, making for a seriously liberating vibe.
+One of the truly legendary Nottingham music venues.

 Seen by locals and music lovers as The Bodega’s big sister, the elevated stage of Rescue Rooms has been graced by some of indie’s brightest stars – from Bloc Party to The Strokes.
 Established back in 2003 on the site of a fading sports bar, the venue had a strong start – it welcomed The Libertines during its first week.